 • Blogging has become a supporting activity for both online and offline businesses

-As more and more blogs started to emerge, so did the number of blogging tools.
-The approaches also began to evolve.
 We can trace the origin of blogging back to the online diaries published on the internet during the 1990s via dial-up internet.
 Over time, the topics of blogs started to expand.
 Personal blogs as a form of online diaries still exist, but many different types of blogs are now part of the blogosphere.

-The number of blogs on the internet has been growing rapidly, as increasingly more people were gaining access to the internet and being able to create and manage their own blogs.
-Once creating a blog was an endeavor for which you would need to hire a professional, and you would also need training on how to manage and upload content.
+Once, creating a blog was an endeavour for which you would need to hire a professional, and you would also need training on how to manage and upload content.
 Nowadays, you can seamlessly create a blog within a few minutes without any technical skill whatsoever.

 From the introduction of the internet and the appearance of blogging to this day, a lot has changed.